 Add Orthodontics TeleDentistry Service to Your Local Orthodontics Office with us.
 Local dental offices can Add Dental ChatBot to their dental website.
-Why add local dentist chatbot to your office?
+Why add a local dentist chatbot to your office?
 If your practice wants to use a secure dental chatbot technology, then DentalChat can provide that solution to your dental practice.

-Clear Aligners Question, Online Invisalign Questions and Orthodontic Braces Answers:
+Clear Aligners Question, Online Invisalign Questions, and Orthodontic Braces Answers:

 As people are going online to get Invisalign Answers, Get Ortho Braces Answers and Ask Clear Aligner Questions @ DentalChat.
 We are at DentalChat.com here to help answer your local dentistry questions with that.

-All people with dental braces or wearing clear aligners during sleep, have more food and debris build-up in their mouth & teeth.
-Hence, having good oral care / great oral hygiene home-care is a must.
+All people with dental braces or wearing clear aligners during sleep have more food and debris build up in their mouth & teeth.
+Hence, having good oral care / great oral hygiene home care is a must.
 Also, getting regular dental prophy cleanings at least twice a year - if not more, is important.
-Many people with dental braces, experience gum inflammation and other gum issues - especially those that do not take care of their teeth.
+Many people with dental braces, experience gum inflammation, and other gum issues - especially those that do not take care of their teeth.

 Usually, people wear the aligners at night and may remove them when eating, etc. With orthodontic braces, the brackets are cemented on the teeth.
 The wire is placed inside the brackets, connecting the brackets from one tooth to the other.
-The combination of brackets and wires are kept in the mouth.
+The combination of brackets and wires is kept in the mouth.
 The wire is usually changed every 4 to 6 months.
 Hence, with dental braces - you have them in your mouth for usually a 12 to 24 months period.
 This makes it harder to keep the gum area clean.
-With clear aligners, you can remove whenever you want to floss and brush your teeth.
+With clear aligners, you can remove them whenever you want to floss and brush your teeth.
 Hence, easier to keep the teeth clean.

 Once your braces treatment is done - you have to wear dental retainers.
 An important Orthodontic Braces Information is understanding the importance of dental orthodontic retainers.
 Many people do not understand that after the ortho braces, the patient should most likely be wearing some kind of retainer for quite a long time.
 Many times people will not wear their ortho retainers after completing their orthodontic braces or clear aligner treatment.
 Hence we do get asked many local ortho retainer questions online at Dentalchat.

 It is important to wear orthodontic retainers after orthodontics or braces?
 There is a reason your dentist is giving you retainers to wear.
 We get asked, how long do I need to wear my dental retainers?

-It varies - generally it is 12 months or longer.
+It varies - generally, it is 12 months or longer.
 Remember, if your retainer is damaged or is not holding up - then will need to go to your dentist and get new retainers.
 Also, keep your dental retainer clean by brushing and using a soft toothbrush.
 Can use toothpaste or liquid soap with lukewarm water.
 Just do so in a gentle way.

 Are you an Orthodontist Teledentistry Office?
 Does your local orthodontist office provide Teledental Orthodontics Consulting Online?
 Are you a Local Teledentist Orthodontics Dentist?
 DentalChat can help you with that!